dnbaker/dashing/README.md

 These can be cached with `-c`, which saves the sketches for later use.
 These sketch filenames are based on spacing, kmer size, and sketch size, so there is no risk of overwriting each other.

 ## sketch
 The sketch command largely mirrors dist, except that only sketches are computed.

 ```
 dashing sketch -k31 -p13 -F genome_paths.txt
 ```

-## setdist
-The setdist command is similar to the dist command, but uses a hash set to provide exact distance values, eliminating approximation from the operation.
-This comes at significant runtime and memory costs, but is useful for establishing a ground truth.

 ## hll
 The hll command simply estimates the number of unique elements in a set of files.
 This can be useful for estimating downstream database sizes based on spacing schemes.